HuanSun09/Algorithms/README.md

 # Algorithms
-Magma produces of algorithms of TGRS MDS codes and TGoppa codes
+Magma program of algorithms of TGRS MDS codes and TGoppa codes